Lego Batman

-Lego Batman (stylized as LEGO Batman) is a theme and product range of the Lego building toy, introduced in 2006, based on the superhero character Batman, under license from DC Comics.
+Lego Batman is a product range and theme of the Lego building toy, introduced in 2006, based on the superhero Batman, under license from DC Comics.
 The sets feature vehicles, characters and scenes from the comics and films.
 The inspirations for the design of these vary widely.
 For example, the Batmobile retains its basic sleek shape and prominent fins from the Tim Burton films, whereas the "Bat-Tank" seems to be based on the tank-like Batmobile in Frank Miller's The Dark Knight Returns.
+The theme has spawned multiple TV series, video games and films.

 The theme was relaunched in early 2012 as part of the Lego DC Universe Superheroes line, which is a sub-theme of the Lego Super Heroes line.

-The theme has spawned multiple TV series, video games and films.

 Overview

 The product line focuses on the superhero character Batman has been adapted into various media including film, radio, television, and video games, as well as numerous merchandising items.
 Lego Batman aimed to recreate the main characters in Lego form, including Batman, Robin, the Joker, Bane and Harley Quinn.